Baked Salmon with a Soy Sauce-Dijon Mustard Glaze

-- 4 skin-on salmon fillets, rinsed and patted dry
+4 skin-on salmon fillets, rinsed and patted dry

-- Whisk the mustard, vinegar, and brown sugar together in a bowl.
-Stream the oil into the vinegar mixture while whisking vigorously to emulsify; season with pepper.
+- Whisk mustard, vinegar, and brown sugar together in a bowl.
+Stream vegetable oil into the mustard mixture while whisking vigorously until emulsified; season with pepper.

-- Pour ¼ cup of the mustard mixture into a small bowl; add soy sauce and stir.
+- Pour ¼ cup mustard mixture into a small bowl; add soy sauce and stir.

-- Whisk dill into remaining mustard mixture to finish the sauce.
+- Whisk dill into remaining mustard mixture to create mustard-dill sauce.

 - Line a rimmed baking sheet with aluminum foil.
-Arrange salmon fillets skin sides down on the prepared pan.
+Arrange salmon fillets skin sides down on the prepared baking sheet.
 Liberally brush soy sauce mixture onto all sides of the fillets.
 Allow to sit at room temperature for 20 minutes.

-- Meanwhile, preheat oven to 450°F (230°C).
+- Preheat oven to 450°F (230°C).
 Bake salmon in preheated oven until cooked through and fish flakes easily with a fork, 10 to 12 minutes.
 Serve immediately with the mustard-dill sauce.

 What others are saying